-The trucking industry has historically been comprised of over the road truck drivers who are men.
-However, times are changing and trucking jobs for women are on the rise.
-As a woman considering a job as a trucker now is the prime time for you to get behind the wheel.
+The trucking industry has historically been comprised of over-the-road truck drivers who are men.
+However, times are changing and truck driving jobs for women are on the rise.
+Now is the prime time to get behind the wheel for any woman considering a job as a trucker.
 The industry needs more qualified truck drivers, and women drivers offer a huge advantage in expanding the job pool.
 Learn more about why we need women truck drivers and how women can find top paying trucking jobs.

 According to the Truck Driver Shortage Analysis in 2015 by the American Trucking Association, the trucking industry will be short 175,000 drivers by 2024.
 Several issues are causing this shortage including:

 • A high average age of experienced truckers who are entering retirement.

 • Lack of qualified drivers to fill empty seats left by retiring truck drivers.